CodeWithRiyan/mild-ui/packages/cli/README.md

 This command will:
 - Detect your project's framework (React, Vue, or Svelte)
 - Ask you where to store your components
+- Ask you where to store your styles
 - Set up the necessary files and styles

 ### Add components to your project